huggingface/transformers/docs/source/en/model_sharing.md

 Take a look at the Llama 3.1 [model card](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) for an example of the type of information to include on a model card.

-Learn more about other model card metadata (carbon emissions, license, link to paper, etc.) to include in the [Model Cards](https://hf.co/docs/hub/model-cards#model-cards) guide.
+Learn more about other model card metadata (carbon emissions, license, link to paper, etc.) available in the [Model Cards](https://hf.co/docs/hub/model-cards#model-cards) guide.